paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 (1) fulfill the requirements of [section 5106a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5106a/b&num=0&edition=prelim);

-(2) establish a task force as provided in subsection (c) of this section;
+(2) establish a task force as provided in subsection (c);

-(3) fulfill the requirements of subsection (d) of this section;
+(3) fulfill the requirements of subsection (d);

 (4) submit annually an application to the Secretary at such time and containing such information and assurances as the Secretary considers necessary, including an assurance that the State will—

   (A) make such reports to the Secretary as may reasonably be required; and

-  (B) maintain and provide access to records relating to activities under subsections (a) and (b) of this section; and
+  (B) maintain and provide access to records relating to activities under subsections (a) and (b); and

-(5) submit annually to the Secretary a report on the manner in which assistance received under this program was expended throughout the State, with particular attention focused on the areas described in paragraphs (1) through (3) of subsection (a) of this section.
+(5) submit annually to the Secretary a report on the manner in which assistance received under this program was expended throughout the State, with particular attention focused on the areas described in paragraphs (1) through (3) of subsection (a).

 **(c) State task forces**